-All of this is underpinned by the unique, customer-focused culture we are developing, The MTVH Way.
+All of this is underpinned by our unique, customer-focused culture, The MTVH Way.
 We will continue to invest in the training and development of our colleagues as we build an inspirational culture in which everyone exemplifies our values and understands the important role they play in delivering our aims.

-The Annual Report 2020/21 is aligned with our new strategy and the following sections use the framework to tell the story of the difference we made and the impact we had last year.
+The MTVH Annual Report 2020/21 and this report and financial statements are aligned with our new strategy and the following sections use the framework to tell the story of the difference we made and the impact we had last year.